 In a later test, Nenkov and Scott showed 119 participants one of three Amazon gift cards: a neutral white card, a cute baby card, and a cute dotted one.
 The participants made five selections from a list of movies they could use the card to purchase.
 Some of the movies were lowbrow goofs (e.g. The Avengers, Ted, Hangover II), some high(er)brow (Jane Eyre, The King's Speech, The Artist).
 Participants with the whimsical dotted card chose more lowbrow movies than those in the baby cute or neutral groups.

 "The focus is on rewarding yourself," says Nenkov of whimsical cuteness.
-"That's what leads you to choose those indulgent choice: more ice cream, more fun movies.
+"That's what leads you to choose those indulgent choices: more ice cream, more fun movies.
 With the infant, you're focused on the other entity."

 The divergent effects of baby and whimsical cuteness have big implications for designers and marketers, especially as more brands create characters for social media.
 A bank that wants to promote responsible savings, for instance, might be wiser to showcase a cute baby than a cute piggybank.
 Things get trickier for products prone to overconsumption.
 A whimsically cute cupcake campaign might nudge people to eat more—good for companies, not so much for consumers.